 Looks like old site is back online

-I called him months ago and then had to chase him down - once I could get him on the phone he wanted to sell me the whole business vs the parts I was inquiring about :shock: After another few months of no contact I gave up and then site went offline.
+I called him months ago and then had to chase him down - once I could get him on the phone he wanted to sell me the whole business vs the parts I was inquiring about After another few months of no contact I gave up and then site went offline.

 When I last talked to him he did have some parts still in stock but the communications was too much to deal with "I love you Pinz guys, you'll wait for months for a part"